A Trick of the Night: Music video

 Two videos were filmed for the song.
-The North American version, directed by Andy Morahan, featured Bananarama singing the song in a house at night, with their images projected on to movie screens.
+The North American version, directed by Peter Care, featured Bananarama singing the song in a house at night, with their images projected on to movie screens.

 The release of the single in the UK was delayed until February 1987, so that Bananarama could participate in a BBC television show called In at the Deep End.
 Each week Chris Serle or Paul Heiney would have to master a new skill - in this case, Paul Heiney had to master the art of directing a pop music video (the episode was similar to MTV's Making the Video programme) for this song.
 Group members Sara Dallin, Siobhan Fahey and Keren Woodward hated the final product.
 “The video is just the worst," said Sarah.
 "I don’t want people to think this is our idea of a good video."